pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 data_df.head(10)
 ```

 We want to work on the normalized log scale of the relative births.
-The reason for this is to work on a scale where is easier to set up priors (scaled space) and so that the heteroscedasticity is reduced (log transform).
+The reason for this is to work on a scale where it is easier to set up priors (scaled space) and so that the heteroscedasticity is reduced (log transform).

 ```{code-cell} ipython3
 # we want to use the scale of the data size to set up the priors.